That is why I am super excited to share this with the NRSNG family.

 S1 and S2 are auscultated and peripheral radial pulses are +1 bilaterally and pedal pulses are +1 bilaterally.
 The cardiac rhythm is sinus tachycardia with the heart rate regular at 120 beats per minute.
 Capillary refill is 4 seconds.

 Bowel sounds are active and the abdomen is soft and non-tender upon palpation in all four quadrants, neither the son nor the patient knows of the last bowel movement.
 The patient is currently incontinent of malodorous urine saturating clothing down to patients socks and shoes.

-Skin is hot and dry, tenting turgor noted as well as flaky skin.
+Skin is hot and dry, with tenting turgor noted as well as flaky skin.
 Mucous membranes are dry and tacky.

-Patient has a rectal temperature of 103F and a pulse oximetry reading of 94% on room air.
+The patient has a rectal temperature of 103F and a pulse oximetry reading of 94% on room air.

-Patient unable to perform active range of motion due to weakness, passive range of motion checked and is within normal limits.
+The patient is unable to perform active range of motion due to weakness, passive range of motion checked and is within normal limits.

 NANDA-I nursing diagnosis: